 - 1 heaping teaspoon dijon mustard

-- 2/3 cup chicken broth homemade or low sodium store bought
+- ⅔ cup chicken stock from rotisserie chicken or low sodium broth

 - 2 tablespoons parsley chopped